athola/athola/README.md

 ## 🚀 About Me

 Mathematician and cyber security professional with a passion for cryptography and vulnerability research.
-Amatuer ⚾ statistician.
+Amateur ⚾ statistician.

 ## 💼 Current Work & Expertise